Partner Neighborhoods

 The Greater High Point Food Alliance (GHPFA) collaborates with local neighborhoods to develop grassroots solutions to food insecurity.

-Our partner neighborhoods—Burns Hill, Highland Mills, Washington Street, and West End—are at the forefront of community-driven change.
+Our partner neighborhoods—Burns Hill, Southside, Washington Street, and West End—are at the forefront of community-driven change.
 Each Partner Neighborhood functions independently with the support of the City of High Point.
-The neighborhoods have a representative on our Board of Directors to share their work.
+The neighborhood of Highland Mills is a collaborative partner of the Food Alliance.
+Each of the other partner neighborhoods have a representative on our Board of Directors to share their work.

 Through collaboration and shared commitment, our partner neighborhoods are creating vibrant, connected communities where everyone can access nutritious food and the resources they need to thrive.
 Explore the incredible work happening in these neighborhoods and see how you can get involved.